 - Time taken: 2 hours.

 Last time I was in Perth for a weekend, I did not have sufficient time to visit Rottnest Island, and hence I did not miss Rottnest Island this time.
 I had booked the return ferry tickets in advance that would take me between the Rottnest Island and Fremantle.
+You can explore Fremantle as well as there are many things to do in Fremantle.
 Refer Guide to Rottnest Island for all the details on what to do on Rottnest Island.

 - Ferry provider: Captain Cook Cruises (WA).